ACEG in association with FIDIC and FIDIC accredited training supplier - Cornerstone Seminars, UK

 This special two-day event offers a complete up-to-date review of the effective understanding and use of the FIDIC Contracts currently in use.
-References will be made to the new 2017 Editions.
 The FIDIC Contracts Module 1 Workshop programme has been designed to be highly practical and includes active participation in 'hands-on' workshops and discussion sessions.

 Workshop will be led by FIDIC Accredited workshop leader Taner Dedezade.
 Throughout the workshop, participants may benefit from involvement of Daduna Kokhreidze, who will provide her insight on the topics with particular reference to Georgian law.

 FIDIC Accredited workshop leader Taner Dedezade, is an engaging, highly qualified and well-known FIDIC Expert, very experienced in the use of FIDIC Contracts.